cyn1x/zacvukovic.com/docs/portfolio/childcare-safety.md

 # Childcare Safety

-Childcare Safety is apart of a series of vignette educational virtual reality apps created with Meta to showcase the power of VR in education.
-The purpose of this app in particular is to identify and sort hazards in a Childcare environment.<br /><br />
+Childcare Safety is a part of a series of vignette educational virtual reality apps created with Meta to showcase the power of VR in education.
+The purpose of this app is to identify and sort hazards in a childcare environment.<br /><br />

-The app was a remake from the previous version on an old interaction system to our updated platform with a new interaction system, which now had a much more improved user experience and other new features added.<br /><br />
+The app was remade from the previous version, which used an old interaction system, to our updated platform with a new interaction system.
+This upgrade significantly improved the user experience and introduced new features.<br /><br />

-My role as the main app developer was to design and implement flow sequence for the experience, and implement various interactables using the mechanics from our core platform.<br /><br />
+As the main app developer, my role involved designing and implementing the flow sequence for the experience and incorporating various interactables using the mechanics from our core platform.<br /><br />

 Childcare Safety is available on the [Oculus App Lab](https://www.oculus.com/experiences/quest/5181967315251271/).<br /><br />